 Student needs fall under one or more of these four categories:

 Students are welcomed to drop in during school hours or make an appointment by emailing Isaac Valdez or calling 479-7785 ext.
 3121.
 All students are allowed to simply ask to be excused from class to come and see Mr. Valdez, no questions asked, if they feel they are in crisis.

 All interactions are confidential, except in cases of mandated reporting, or harm to self or others.

 Parents are seen as the most crucial part of a child’s support system.
 You will be notified if your child is in crisis and supported in finding appropriate services beyond what we can provide, as needed.
 For example, you may be referred to a local mental health agency for professional support for your child and/or family if this is your desire.
 Parents are welcomed to call, email or make an appointment.

 Teachers often refer students and will excuse them from class, if your child is struggling.
-Teachers are well-trained and empathetic, and if there is an issue in a class, we ask that you please make teachers aware and give them an opportunity to assist your child before contacting Ms. Rivers or the administration.
+Teachers are well-trained and empathetic, and if there is an issue in a class, we ask that you please make teachers aware and give them an opportunity to assist your child before contacting Mr. Valdez or the administration.